jonthysell/Chordious/CHANGELIST.md

 # Chordious Changelist #

+## 1.9.16162.1448 ##
+* Added license prompt to the installer
+* Added option to start Chordious after install

 ## 1.9.16153.1831 ##
 * Localized majority of remaining messages, windows, labels and tooltips
 * Fixed bug with launching the style editor from Options